orkes-io/docs/blog/2022-01-31-image-processing-fork.md

 ---

-In our [previous post](image-processing-workflow-with-conductor) on image processesing workflows, we built a Netflix Conductor workflow that took an image input, and then ran 2 tasks: The first task resizes and reformats the image, and the second task uploads the image to an AWS S3 bucket.
+In our [previous post](image-processing-workflow-with-conductor) on image processing workflows, we built a Netflix Conductor workflow that took an image input, and then ran 2 tasks: The first task resizes and reformats the image, and the second task uploads the image to an AWS S3 bucket.

 With today's varied screen sizes, and varied browser support, it is a common requirement that the image processing pipeline must create multiple images with different sizes and formats of each image.

-To do this with a Conductor workflow, we'll utilize the [FORK](https://orkes.io/content/docs/reference-docs/fork-task) operation to create parallel processes to generate multiple versions of the same image.
-The FORK task creates multiple parallel processes, so each iamge will be created asynchronously - ensuring a fast and efficient process.
+To do this with a Conductor workflow, we'll utilize the [FORK](/content/docs/reference-docs/fork-task) operation to create parallel processes to generate multiple versions of the same image.
+The FORK task creates multiple parallel processes, so each image will be created asynchronously - ensuring a fast and efficient process.

 In this post, our workflow will create 2 versions of the same image - a jpg and webp.

 <!-- truncate  -->

 > NOTE:  This demo is provided to explain the FORK task in Conductor, but is not the best workflow to generate multiple images.
-For that - please read the [Image processesing with dynamic workflows](image-processing-multiple-images-dynamic) post.
+For that - please read the [Image processing with dynamic workflows](image-processing-multiple-images-dynamic) post.

-## Geting Started
+## Getting Started

 In this demonstration, we'll be running Conductor locally.
-Once you have followed the steps for [setting up a local Conductor instance](https://orkes.io/content/docs/getting-started/install/running-locally), you'll be ready to go.
+Once you have followed the steps for [setting up a local Conductor instance](/content/docs/getting-started/install/running-locally), you'll be ready to go.

-Since we are doing image processesing, you'll also want to have ImageMagick [installed on your machine](https://imagemagick.org/script/download.php).
+Since we are doing image processing, you'll also want to have ImageMagick [installed on your machine](https://imagemagick.org/script/download.php).

 The workflow, tasks and Java workers are all a part of the [orkesworkers](https://github.com/orkes-io/orkesworkers) GitHub repository.